WiIIson/EMGFlow-Python-Package/docs/reference/access-files.md

 `expression`: str (None)
 - Optional regular expression.
 If provided, only maps files whose names match the regular expression matches.

+`base`: str (None)
+- Path of the root folder the path keys should start from.
+The default is None.

+**Error**

+Raises an error if `expression` is not None or a valid regular expression.

 **Returns**

 `map_files`: dict
-- Returns a dictionary of file names and locations keys/values.
+- Returns a dictionary of file names and locations key/values.

-**Error**

-Raises an error if `expression` is not a valid regular expression.

 **Example**